 A slab leak is a serious plumbing issue that can cause extensive damage to your property if not addressed in time.
 Found beneath the concrete foundation (or “slab”) of your home, a slab leak can develop for a variety of reasons, including corrosion, poor installation, ground shifts, and wear and tear over time.
-Addressing slab leaks quickly is essential to avoid water damage, structural issues, and mold growth.
-A common question homeowners ask when facing this problem is: “How long does it take to fix a slab leak?”

 The short answer is: it depends.
 Several factors come into play, such as the extent of the leak, the location, the repair method chosen, and the expertise of the plumber.
 In this post, we’ll explore the factors affecting repair time and what you can expect during the process.